Blues Rock Band - Laurie Morvan Band - LMB

 This figure can be moved up and down the neck so that it can be played over virtually any chord.
 You won't have the open high E string anymore, so you will have to use the index finger of your fretting hand to act as a capo.

-Home - Sitemap - Calendar - Press - Store - Music - Gallery - News - Links - Contact - MySpace - Newsletter - Laurie's Corner
+Home - Sitemap - Calendar - Press - Store - Music - Photos - News - Video - Contact - Newsletter - Laurie's Corner